keu/docs/astro/runtime-release-notes.md

 :::caution

 To deploy a project using Astro Runtime 6.0.4 from an Apple M1 computer to Astro, you must use Astro CLI version 1.4.0 or later or else the deploy will fail.
-See [Install the CLI](install-cli.md).
+See [The Astro CLI](cli/install-cli.md).

 :::